tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

     ```
     using System.Net;
     using Microsoft.AspNetCore.Mvc;
+    using Azure.Storage;
-    using Microsoft.Azure.Storage;
+    using Azure.Storage.Blobs;
-    using Microsoft.Azure.Storage.Blob;
+    using Azure.Storage.Blobs.Models;

     public static async Task<IActionResult> Run(HttpRequest req)
     {
         string connectionString = Environment.GetEnvironmentVariable("StorageConnectionString");
-        CloudStorageAccount account = CloudStorageAccount.Parse(connectionString);
+        BlobServiceClient serviceClient = new BlobServiceClient(connectionString);
+        BlobContainerClient containerClient = serviceClient.GetBlobContainerClient("drop");
-        CloudBlobClient blobClient = account.CreateCloudBlobClient();
+        BlobClient blobClient = containerClient.GetBlobClient("records.json");
-        CloudBlobContainer container = blobClient.GetContainerReference("drop");
-        CloudBlockBlob blob = container.GetBlockBlobReference("records.json");
     }
     ```

 #### Task 4: Download a blob

-1. Add the following line of code to use the **CloudBlockBlob.DownloadTextAsync** method to download the contents of the referenced blob asynchronously and store the result in a string variable named *content*:
+1. Add the following line of code to use the **BlobClient.DownloadAsync** method to download the contents of the referenced blob asynchronously and store the result in a variable named *response*:

     ```
-    string content = await blob.DownloadTextAsync();
+    var response = await blobClient.DownloadAsync();
     ```

-1. Add the following line of code to return the value of the *content* variable by using the **OkObjectResult** class constructor:
+1. Add the following line of code to return the various content stored in the *content* variable by using the **FileStreamResult** class constructor:

     ```
-    return new OkObjectResult(content);
+    return new FileStreamResult(response?.Value?.Content, response?.Value?.ContentType);
     ```

 1. The **Run** method should now look like this: